psychemedia/storytelling-notes/and-the-girl-played-on.md

 When they got home, with her mother, she made a plan.

 The next market day, the girl went to the young hunter's stall.
-But despite her smiles, and her feminine wiles and guiles, it was as if he were more interested in his kill, and his craft, than in her.
+But despite her smiles, her feminine wiles and guiles, it was as if he were more interested in his kill, and his craft, than in her.

-"I'll find my own way home" she said, and set of walking home alone through the forest.
-She felt humiliated, not spurned, but unseen.
+"I'll find my own way home" she said, and set off walking home alone through the forest.
+She felt humiliated, not spurned so much as unseen.
 As she approached the cross-roads, she muttered to herself, under-her breath: "I would do anything to get him, anything at all".

 Now if there's one thing, one lesson, that you need to learn from stories, it's to watch out for what not to say when you get to a crossroads.

-"Anything?" said a figure that hadn't been there before, appearing out of the shadows .Tall, dark, and as the Brothers Grimm might say, dressed in a long, green coat.
+"Anything?" said a figure that hadn't been there before, appearing out of the shadows.
+Tall, dark, and as the Brothers Grimm might say, dressed in a long, green coat.
 "Anything at all?
 Then maybe I can help you?"
 And he smiled.

 And she looked at him.

 And he looked at her.
 And: "It is a him, I assume, that's upset you?
 Would you give anything for him?" and now rather uncertainly, given the question had actually been asked, the deal apparently offered, she nodded.
-But thenm the conditions...
-"Even if it were for just one year, and one day?"
+But then: the conditions...
+"Even if it were for just a year and a day?"

 She looked down to the ground.